maximstewart/EzyCA/README.md

 * Need PyGObject

 # Note
 This is for development environments ONLY!
 A proper setup should require that the root CA be password protected.
 For simplicity, this is not done here.
-I might edit the code to add such an option through the UI and code flow.
+I might eventually edit the code to add such an option through the UI and code flow.

 # Images
 ![1 Interface CA.... ](images/pic1.png)